AdobeDocs/commerce-admin.en/help/stores-purchase/stores.md

    - **Name** — Enter the domain of the new website.
 For example, `domain.com`.

-   - **Code** — Enter a code that will be used on the server to point to the domain.
+   - **Code** — Enter a code that is used on the server to point to the domain.

       The code must begin with a lowercase (a-z) letter, and can include any combination of letters (a-z), numbers (0-9), and the underscore (_) symbol.